sourestdeeds/firefly/README.md

 ```
 # auto_retrieval

 Automated version of retrieval.
-Sends an email to transitfit.server@gmail.com
+Optionally sends an email upon an error or
-upon an error or full completion of a target.
-Iteratively takes targets and
+full completion of a target.
+Iteratively takes targets given and employs
-employs TransitFit across each TESS sector for every exoplanet in the list given.
+TransitFit across each TESS sector for every exoplanet in the list given.
-Runs TransitFit for all available split curves.
+If more than one target is given in a list, multiple cpu's will handle the extra
+targets in seperate threads.
+The default for this behaviour is set to a
+quarter of the maximum cores available to the current process.
+All available split curves are fitted with TransitFit, then the results
+are then zipped up and time stamped.

 An example use with TransitFit is the following:
 ```